 All structures feature a variety of ember accumulator features such as complex roof shapes, deck configurations and open (unsheathed) deck constructions and open carports.
 All structures feature a high degree of vulnerability to ignition of structures and Priority Zone 1 combustibles by wind driven embers.
-Lots are of varying sizes but mostly standard size and configuration, homes are separated from each other by 10-20m.
-Natural vegetation on the properties has been retained with significant additions of planted trees, hedges and ornamental plants.
+Lots are of varying sizes but are mostly standard size and configuration with homes separated from each other by 10-30m.
+Natural vegetation on the properties has been retained with some additions of planted trees, hedges and ornamental plants.